xuyige/BERT4doc-Classification/README.md

 + pandas
 + numpy

+Note that you need Python 3.7 or earlier for compatibility with tensorflow 1.1x.

 For fine-tuning, we borrow some codes from pytorch-pretrained-bert package (now well known as transformers).
 Thus, we need:

 + torch>=0.4.1,<=1.2.0